stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 *Creatures think twice before attacking those with this spell's protection.*

 You ward a creature within range against attack.
-Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom defence check vs your warding spell skill.
+Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Charisma defence check vs your warding spell skill.
 On a failed check, the creature must choose a new target or lose the attack or spell.
-This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.
+This spell doesn't protect the warded creature from area effects, such as the explosion of a [Fireball]().

 If the warded creature makes an attack, casts a spell that affects an enemy, or deals damage to another creature, this spell ends.